 Sherry vermouth: a revival

 Vermouth and sherry have a few elements in common.
-Both are fortified white wines (sometimes red in the case of vermouth) and excellent aperitifs, but whereas sherry has a natural, primary wine profile, vermouth is aromatized with all kinds of aromatics.
-For a few years now vermouth is gaining popularity again – new brands are emerging in many countries, the cocktail scene is embracing the diversity and several countries have dedicated vermuterías.
+Both are fortified white wines (sometimes red in the case of vermouth) and excellent aperitifs.
+Whereas sherry has a natural, primary wine profile, vermouth is aromatized with all kinds of aromatics.
+For a few years now vermouth is gaining popularity again.
+New brands are emerging in many countries, the cocktail scene is embracing the diversity and several countries have dedicated vermuterías.
 Around 2016 sherry bodegas started to pick up their lost tradition of producing vermouth based on sherry wines and introduced modern interpretations of old recipes.

 What is vermouth?